henryksarat/no-code-crypto-agent/README.md

 ## Setup

-### Setup if you have a funding wallet already with Sol, USDC, PYUSD, and USDG
+### Setup if you have a Solana funding wallet already with Sol, USDC, PYUSD, USDG on devnet

 1. Clone this repository
 2. Create virtual vwnc